AndrewRademacher/auto-crud/README.md

 <h3>Object Ownership</h3>
-Often, the API doesn't need to authenticate users based on any sort of roles, but upon what objects are actually owned by the user.  auto-crud provides a facility to automatically tag mongo documens with a value representing the owner.
+Often, the API doesn't need to authenticate users based on any sort of roles, but upon what objects are actually owned by the user.  auto-crud provides a facility to automatically tag mongo documents with a value representing the owner.
-Typcially this is the ObjectID of the user in question.
+Typically this is the ObjectID of the user in question.

 ```javascript
 autocrud({
     ... // Default options